gnzg/isoNode/README.md

 # IsoNode #
 IsoNode is inspired by jsISO but has a dedicated state management engine as a single source of truth for easy scale up.
-It offers map rotation, zoom and a modular, easy to work with object-oriented approach as well as the comfort of a more timely development framework.
+It offers map rotation, keyboard map repositioning, zoom (work in progress) and a modular, easy to work with object-oriented approach as well as the comfort of a more timely development framework.

 ![isoNode](https://github.com/gnzg/isoNode/blob/master/example.png?raw=true)